threekeytherapy/threekeytherapy.com/_projects/bodytherapy.md

 Each experience leaves a trace, remembered by the body, conditioning the mind.

-Body and mind are deeply interconnected.
+The body and mind are deeply interconnected.
-If there is pain in the body, it affects the psyche, and if you are under psychological pressure, it settles in the body.
+If there is pain in the body, it affects the psyche; and if you are under psychological pressure, it manifests in the body.
-Your body depicts your mental well-being – the physical and the psyche are not two separate elements, but a whole.
+Your body reflects your mental well-being – the physical and mental are not two separate elements, but one whole.

-It is always the body that first draws attention to the fact that something is wrong.
+The body is always the first to signal that something is wrong.
-And it is the body that suffers the consequences of all our actions – or lack thereof.
+And the body also suffers the consequences of all our actions – or lack thereof.
-These consequences manifest as tension, blockages and thus pain in our body.
+These consequences manifest as tension, blockages, and pain in the body.

-The nervous system is where these two connect, which is one of the reasons why Manuvision body therapy works through the nervous system.
+The nervous system is where the body and mind connect, which is one of the reasons why Manuvision body therapy works through the nervous system.

 ## What can I expect in a session?

-During a therapy session I will work with you to open the body and loosen the tensions and blockages that lie behind the physical and psychological ailments.
+During a therapy session, I will work with you to open the body and release the tensions and blockages underlying physical and psychological ailments.
-This can include:
+This may include:

 - **Relieve Tensions**: Use deep massage techniques, joint release, acupressure, and zone points to relax muscles, release joints, and ease neck and back tension.
-- **Restore Nervous System Balance**: Remedy disturbances that can cause issues like digestive problems, neck tension, stress, anxiety, and depression.
+- **Restore Nervous System Balance**:  Address disturbances that can cause issues such as digestive problems, neck tension, stress, anxiety, and depression.
-- **Connect Mind and Body**: Explore the relationship between the head's narratives and the body's signals by examining the connection between mental, physical and emotional states.
+- **Connect Mind and Body**: Explore the relationship between mental narratives and the body’s signals by examining the connection between mental, physical, and emotional states.
-- **Activate Self-healing Processes**: Create balance in your nervous system, open up the breathing, and activate flow in the body's energy system.
-When there is flow and movement, the body's own self-healing processes are automatically set in motion.
+- **Activate Self-healing Processes**: Balance your nervous system, open your breathing, and activate the flow in your body’s energy system.
+When there is flow and movement, your body’s natural self-healing processes are set in motion.

 ## What issues can it help me with?

-Manuvision body therapy can remedy a wide spectrum of physical and mental disorders, which can be rooted in everything from work injuries and physiological imbalances to mental states caused by stress, shock or trauma.
+Manuvision body therapy can address a wide range of physical and mental disorders, which may stem from work injuries, physiological imbalances, or mental states caused by stress, shock, or trauma.

-**Typical Physical Problems**
+**Common Physical Problems**

 * Back, neck and lower back pain
 * Pain in shoulders, elbows, wrists, knees, ankles and hips